chipsenkbeil/senkbeil.org/content/posts/006-gpg-and-yubikey-part-1-overview.md

 ## What's next?

-In the next post, I'll be explaining how I set up my GPG key and configured it for encrypting my passwords.
+In [the next post](/posts/applying-gpg-and-yubikey-part-2-setup-primary-gpg-key), I'll be explaining how I set up my primary GPG key.